 Enthusiasm is key – if your group is enthusiastic, that energy goes a long way in making the trip go smoothly and effortlessly.
 I love to be where I am really wanted.
 If your event feels right to me, I will make every effort to be there.
 If there is an honorarium (in addition to travel expenses), that is helpful but not essential – an exceptional experience is what really motivates me.

-When planning the trip, see if it’s possible to add extra-curricular activities, such as visits to companies, business incubators, hacker spaces, bookstore signings, and other places/activites of interest.
+When planning the trip, see if it’s possible to add extra-curricular activities, such as visits to companies, business incubators, maker spaces, bookstore signings, and other places and activites of interest.

 I am happy, and even prefer, to stay in someone’s guest room rather than a hotel, which often saves money.